Programs : Brochure

 CBS is located throughout the city of Copenhagen, the capital of Denmark, which is considered one of the happiest countries in the world.
 The city serves as a cultural and geographical link between mainland Europe and Scandinavia.

 To learn more about CBS check out this video!

 This program is only open to degree-seeking graduate students at the School of Business.

-6 credits are awarded for successful participation in this program.
+Either 3 or 6credits are awarded for successful completion of this program.

 GWSB graduate students must earn at least a B equivalent in order to receive credit for the courses taken at CBS.
-Scores earned through a GWSB Short-term Exchange will not count towards a student's GW GPA.
+Grades earned through a GWSB short-term exchange will not count towards a student's GW GPA.

 This program fulfills general elective credit for Master's and MBA programs.
 Students may petition to have study away courses count towards Graduate School of Business Certificates or other Master's degree requirements by speaking with their academic advisor.

-Short-term exchange programs follow a two-step application process.
-Students first apply through Global & Experiential Education (G&EE) and then apply through the partner university hosting the program.
-After a student is admitted by G&EE to a short-term exchange program and we receive their confirmation of participation through the deposit, G&EE will forward the student’s name with our endorsement to the partner university.
-The student will be contacted by the partner university with instructions on next steps and how to complete their application (if applicable).
-From this point forward, the decision to accept you as a participant in the program rests with the exchange partner institution and they will contact you directly regarding your application.
+*Short-term exchange programs follow a two-step application process.
+Students must first apply through Global & Experiential Education (G&EE) and after a student is admitted and committed to a short-term exchange program, G&EE will forward the student’s name with our endorsement to the partner university.
+The student will be contacted by the partner university with instructions on next steps and how to complete any forms required by the partner university, if applicable.